 49 CFR § 192.1015(b)(5)

-COMPANY NAME, Inc. will measure performance, monitor results and evaluate effectiveness for each of the actions identified and implemented to reduce risk of failure of the pipeline system.
-At a minimum COMPANY NAME, Inc. will monitor and record the number of leaks eliminated or repaired on each individual pipeline system and their causes.
+The Company will measure performance, monitor results and evaluate effectiveness for each of the actions identified and implemented to reduce risk of failure of the pipeline system.
+At a minimum the Company will monitor and record the number of leaks eliminated or repaired on each individual pipeline system and their causes.
 Additional performance measures that will be monitored for effectiveness are listed on the Individual Jurisdictional System Risk Ranking Form in the “Measure Performance, Monitor Results, and Evaluate Effectiveness” section.
 At a minimum the following items will be monitored or measured to evaluate the Total Risking Ranking on a continuing basis:

 The number of Hazardous Leaks repaired and categorized by cause.